-Our board of directors has determined that Karen Wilson, independent director, is a financial expert serving on our audit committee and is the chair of the audit committee.
-The qualifications of Karen Wilson as financial expert are incorporated by reference to Item 6 of this annual report on Form 20-F.
+Our board of directors has determined that two members serving on our audit committee qualify as a financial expert.
+The qualifications of Karen Wilson and James Noble as financial experts are incorporated by reference to Item 6 of this annual report on Form 20-F.